kontent-ai/gatsby-packages/packages/gatsby-kontent-components/README.md

 #### Custom resolution for any other dom node

-The general resolution method `resolveDomNode` is called for every DOM node, except of ones that are resolved specifically (described above).
+The general resolution method `resolveDomNode` is called for every DOM node, except for ones that are resolved specifically (described above).
 In the example above, all table elements will be wrapped with the `div` element.
 You could also return just a JSX if you want to replace the `domNode` completely.

 If you want to resolve elements via `resolveDomNode`, you get following parameters: